pesto-students/quizup-backend-team1_harsh-raj/README.md

 1. We recommend using this app in Google Chrome.
 2. Use the app on Laptop/desktop only as of now.
-3. User has an Google Account to Login.
+3. User has a Google Account to Login.
 4. User has Basic understanding of English Language.

 <br/>
-Test Credentials:
+To use the app as Test user :

-- Click on Try as Demo user button
+- Click on _Try as Demo Student_ button

 <br/>